leonmeka/react-kernel-conv/README.md

 1. Upload an image
 2. Define a kernel
-3. Click on the "Apply Kernel" button
-4. The result of the convolution will be displayed
+3. The result of the convolution will be displayed

 ## Examples